matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 ridiculous value you do not need because they do not -- it does not really have an ant.
 It either has one or it does not.

-So the world is a two D vector of refs to cells.
+So the world is a two D [i.e. two dimensional, like a matrix from mathematics] vector of refs to cells.
 There are not actually two D vectors in Clojure.
 There are only vectors of vectors, just like there are arrays of arrays in Java.

 So this is just a little function inside.
 We can look at it.
 We are going to map.
 A `fn` is a literal.
 It is like `lambda`.
 It is a